Loess: United States

 The Loess Hills of Iowa owe their fertility to the prairie topsoils built by 10,000 years of post-glacial accumulation of organic-rich humus as a consequence of a persistent grassland biome.
-When the valuable A-horizon topsoil is eroded or degraded, the underlying loess soil is infertile, and requires the addition of fertilizer in order to support agriculture.
+When the valuable A-horizon topsoil is eroded or degraded, the underlying loess soil is infertile and requires the addition of fertilizer to support agriculture.

-The loess along the Mississippi River near Vicksburg, Mississippi consists of three layers.
-The Peoria Loess, Sicily Island Loess, and Crowley's Ridge Loess accumulated at different periods of time during the Pleistocene.
-Ancient soils, called paleosols, have developed in the top of the Sicily Island Loess and Crowley's Ridge Loess.
+The loess along the Mississippi River near Vicksburg, Mississippi, consists of three layers.
+The Peoria Loess, Sicily Island Loess, and Crowley's Ridge Loess accumulated at different periods during the Pleistocene.
+Ancient soils, called paleosols, have developed on the top of the Sicily Island Loess and Crowley's Ridge Loess.
 The lowermost loess, the Crowley's Ridge Loess, accumulated during the late Illinoian Stage.
 The middle loess, Sicily Island Loess, accumulated during the early Wisconsin Stage.
-The uppermost loess, the Peoria Loess in which the modern soil has developed, accumulated during the late Wisconsin Stage.
+The uppermost loess, the Peoria Loess, in which the modern soil has developed, accumulated during the late Wisconsin Stage.
 Animal remains include terrestrial gastropods and mastodons.